 This article discusses the traditional barbell bench press from a fitness perspective.
 It does not discuss the bench press as it relates to performance such as competing in powerlifting.
 Rather, the purpose of this article is to provide an overview of the movement requirements and recommendations for the average fitness enthusiast to maximize safety and performance.

-If you want to avoid elbow pain while benching, also see this resource.
+If you want to avoid elbow pain while benching, follow the link.